 The impact of a data breach can have long-term effects on both the financial and reputational state of an organization.
-Despite this, some still do not have the security solutions in place that are required to effectively defend modern, digital environments from data breaches.
+Despite this, some still do not have the cybersecurity solutions in place that are required to effectively defend modern, digital environments from data breaches.
 And as networks continue to expand through digital innovation, that security gap continues to widen.
 Network protection calls for the establishment of a security baseline that features three key elements.

-- Thorough Risk Assessment: Due to the complexity of today’s network environments, organizations must focus on the most critical aspects of their business and constantly ensure that their security initiatives align with their business objectives.
+Thorough Risk Assessment: Due to the complexity of today’s network environments, organizations must focus on the most critical aspects of their business and constantly ensure that their network security initiatives align with their business objectives.

-- Identification of Assets: While the adoption of new devices and technologies has its perks, it can also present several cybersecurity-related challenges for organizations.
+Identification of Assets: While the adoption of new devices and technologies has its perks, it can also present several cybersecurity-related challenges for organizations.
 Fortinet Field CISO Alain Sanchez, explains, “The growing number of endpoint and IoT devices across networks makes it difficult to maintain an accurate inventory, which increases complexity and reduces visibility.”
-The frequency and sophistication of today’s data breaches highlight the fact that security can no longer be pushed to the sidelines, especially during digital transformation efforts.
+The frequency and sophistication of today’s data breaches highlight the fact that security can no longer be pushed to the sidelines, especially amid digital transformation efforts.
 To prevent an attack, organizations must invest in security tools that can assess the network and identify devices, operating systems, and patch levels – even as the network footprint continues to expand.
 In larger environments, this information should be used alongside critical threat intelligence so that security teams are not only able to see but also prioritize their risks.